otech-nl/sqlangelo/README.rst

 SQLAngelo
 #######

-    SQLAlchemy with defaults and sugar.
+    Flask SQLAlchemy with convenience and sugar.

 Documentation
 ===============